Frequently Asked Questions

 Absolutely not.
 The American Anti-Corruption Act is designed to prevent corruption and cronyism without limiting political speech.
 In fact, the citizen funding system established by the Anti-Corruption Act makes it possible for every voter to support candidates who actually represent their interests — That means more political speech, not less.

-How can we expect legislators to pass laws reigning in a system that got them elected and provides them with so many nice perks?
+How can we expect legislators to pass laws reining in a system that got them elected and provides them with so many nice perks?
 Isn’t that asking the fox to put a lock on the henhouse?

 Thankfully, we don’t have to wait around for Congress to act.
 There are 27 states and thousands of cities where we can use the ballot initiative process to bypass local legislatures and put tough, new anti-corruption laws directly to a public vote.
 As recent progress on issues ranging from marijuana legalization to marriage equality has shown, focusing on state and local wins helps redraw the national political map and builds major momentum for national reform.
 Learn more about our national political strategy.